gdela/java-sandbox/articles/shared-memory-access.md

 may write the value of the variable that is pointing to the next resource/string to be returned.

+*TODO:*

+- *confirm my theory why CAS-based implementations are slower than lock-based*
+- *explore how the locks are implemented under the hood, how to the park to release the core*
+- *do some parking/waiting in busy loop failure, e.g. `Thread.onSpinWait()`, `LockSupport.parkNanos()`*
+- *what bad this parking does to the application, higher and unpredictable latency?*

 Keep It Simple, Stupid!
 -----------------------

-Going back to the business requirement, it's work asking how uniform the distribution of usage of the resources must be.
+Going back to the business requirement, it's worth asking how uniform the distribution of usage of the resources must be.
 All the implementations that use some form of synchronization or coordination make sure that each resource is used no more than one less or one more than any other resource.
 But maybe it's enough if the usage differs no more than 1%.
 It would mean that